KAZABUILD/KAZABUILD/backend/README.md

    - the user has to provide specific fields correctly for each subclass.

 ### Build related API calls
-These calls work just like the basic ones but they have additional protections since users can interact with builds created by others.
+These calls work just like the basic ones but they have additional protections since users can interact with builds created by others, which can be private.

+### BuildInteractions specific API calls
+ - `UserCommentInteractions/POST/get-count` allows the user to view how many interactions a build has

 ### Admin specific API calls
  - `Admin/POST/reset` resets the system_admin user account using data provided in the appsettings.json file: